 - Voice recognition software on mobile and home assistants

 RAM is also key, as it allows for more training data to be stored at a time.
 16GB of RAM is recommended as a minimum for a hobbyist machine, but should be increased wherever possible.
-However, as with all of these components, increasing the RAM significantly can run up huge costs.

 Avoiding costs for a neural network